MichaelCurrin/auto-commit-msg/docs/package.md

 That is used to create a `.vsix` archive file.
 This can be used locally (unzipped and place in `.~/vscode/extensions` for user and may repo level), sent to others (directly or through a download on GitHub), or published to the VS Code marketplace (not currently setup for this extension).

-## Build and setup extension locally
+## Build and install extension locally

-This will build the extension to the `build` directory, then install it globally in VS Code.
+This will build the extension `.vsix` archive to the `build` directory using the current code.
+Then it will install it globally in VS Code.

 This is ideal for testing out the changes change in the extension without creating a tag yet.

 ```sh
 $ npm run ext